RezaZahedi/Get_and_Clean_Proj/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## How code,_"run_analysis.R"_, works:
+#### Point 1
+Reading all data sets into R.

+#### point 2
+Merging the all the imported data sets.

+#### point 3
+Assigning descriptive activity names to name the activities in the data set.

+#### point 4
+Extracting only the measurements on the mean and standard deviation for each measurement.

+#### point 5
+Appropriately labeling of the data set with descriptive variable names using _regular expressions_.

+#### point 6.1
+First way to creat a second, independent tidy data set with the average of each variable for each activity and each subject.

+#### point 6.2
+Second way to creat a second, independent tidy data set with the average of each variable for each activity and each subject.